Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Methods

 \subsection{Variational Bounds}

-We use a variational approach to develop bounds on the three terms in the Lagrangian in \eqref{simple-L}, finding lower bounds for the terms to be maximized and an upper bound for the term to be minimized.
+We use a variational approach to develop bounds on the three terms in the Lagrangian $\mathcal{L}$ in \eqref{simple-L}, finding lower bounds for the terms to be maximized and an upper bound for the term to be minimized.
 The Markov chain property $(Y,S) \rightarrow X \rightarrow Z$ results in the joint distribution $P_{SYXZ}$ factoring as as $P_{SYX}P_{Z|X}.$

 The distribution $P_{Z|X}$ is a parametric stochastic encoder to be designed while all other distributions are fully determined by the joint data distribution $P_{S,X,Y}$, the encoder, and the Markov chain constraint.
 To simplify notation, we simply write $P_{Z|X}$ rather than including the parameter $P_{Z|X,\theta}$, with $\theta$ denoting network weights.
-Computing the mutual information terms requires the usually intractable distributions $P_{Y|S,Z}$, $P_{Y|Z}$, and $P_{Z}$; we thus replace them with variational approximations $Q_{Y|S,Z}$, $Q_{Y|Z}$ and $Q_{Z}$, respectively.
-We next derive an upper bound for $I(Z;X)$ with the novel use of R\'enyi divergence:
+Computing the mutual information terms requires the usually intractable or difficult to compute distributions $P_{Y|S,Z}$, $P_{Y|Z}$, and $P_{Z}$ \cite{kingma2013auto,deepvariational}; we thus replace them with variational approximations $Q_{Y|S,Z}$, $Q_{Y|Z}$ and $Q_{Z}$, respectively.
+We next derive a simple upper bound for the compression term $I(Z;X)$ with the novel use of R\'{e}nyi's divergence and cross-entropy of order~$\alpha$, which provide a tunable extra degree of freedom for the variational version of $\mathcal{L}$: